dmb-dev87/react.js-solidity_strawberry-farm/README.md

 <img width="1367" alt="Screen Shot 2021-06-22 at 12 27 31 PM" src="https://user-images.githubusercontent.com/69282788/122964969-cd00e180-d355-11eb-899a-21e59c621ed4.png">

-This repository provides a DAI staking mechanism; whereby, the user receives PmknToken as a reward for staking DAI in the contract.
+This repository provides a DAI staking mechanism; whereby, the user receives StrawberryToken as a reward for staking DAI in the contract.
 Further, the user can purchase a NFT through the NFT factory named JackOLantern.
 The StrawberryTokens are sent to a lottery pool inside the Lottery contract.
 Finally, each NFT includes a tokenId which acts as a lottery ticket.
 The lottery feature uses Chainlink's VRF to provide a verifiably random number.
 The winner receives the contents of the lottery pool.

 ## Tutorial URL
 https://medium.com/coinmonks/yield-farming-tutorial-part-1-3fd5972ce717